shawn-anthony/digits/index.md

 <img src="doc/Landing.png">

-This page also allows the user to add timestamped “notes” detailing interactions they’ve had with the Contact.
+This page also allows the user to add timestamped â€œnotesâ€ detailing interactions theyâ€™ve had with the Contact.
 For example:

 <img src="doc/Landing.png">

 #Edit Contacts
-From the List Contacts page, the user can click the “Edit” link associated with any Contact to bring up a page that allows that Contact information to be edited:
+From the List Contacts page, the user can click the â€œEditâ€ link associated with any Contact to bring up a page that allows that Contact information to be edited:

 <img src="doc/Landing.png">

 #Admin mode
-It is possible to designate one or more users as “Admins” through the settings file.
+It is possible to designate one or more users as â€œAdminsâ€ through the settings file.
 When a user has the Admin role, they get access to a special NavBar link that retrieves a page listing all Contacts associated with all users:

 <img src="doc/Landing.png">